-We thank institutions and individuals who have currently joined in support at the Directors Circle and above.
+We thank institutions and individuals who have joined in support at the Directors Circle and above.
 Donors with § have designated their gifts for the virtual museum and archive.

 The Securities and Exchange Commission Historical Society is a 501(c)(3) non-profit institution, independent of the U.S. Securities and Exchange Commission and receiving no public funding.
 Contributions to the Society are tax-deductible to the extent allowed by law.
 The Society’s Federal tax identification number is 52-2213646.